ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-02-17-Home-Prices.md

 ![png](/img/Project-3_files/Project-3_55_0.png)

-Although its difficult to interpret exactly how important each feature is since we have already transformed several numeric variables, if we look at the magnitude of the $\beta$ coefficients of each feature we can try to get a general sense of their relative importance.
+Although its difficult to interpret exactly how important each feature is since we have already transformed several numeric variables, if we look at the magnitude of the &beta coefficients of each feature we can try to get a general sense of their relative importance.
 Here we see that by far the most important feature is 'GrLivArea' or the above grade (ground) living area square footage.
 This makes sense since the size of a house is typically a major indicator of its value.
 We also observed earlier that 'GrLivArea' had one of the highest correlations with 'SalePrice'.
 Other significant features include the dummified neighborhood variables (location, location, location!) as well as whether or not the house has wooden shingles.

 Now let's try Lasso regression with 5-fold cross validation to see how it compares.